tendermint/tendermint/test/README.md

 ## App

 App tests app situations using abci-cli and tendermint.
+To use run:

+(1) make install_abci
+(2) bash test/app/test.sh

+in the tendermint home directory.

 ## Fuzzing